Layout Overrides in Joomla

 This parameter will list any files (without underscores) that you have placed in the template folder for this module.
-You can also translate the file name using the template's system language file.
+You can also translate the file name using the template's system language file (Note this keeps things simple in these examples but best practice is using Joomla's Language Override tool to create this string rather than modifying the template language file).
 For example, if you add the line

-to the file en-GB.tpl_beez5.sys.ini, it will translate the file name nologin.php to "Alt Login Layout".
+to the file en-GB.tpl_beez3.sys.ini, it will translate the file name nologin.php to "Alt Login Layout".

 It is important to understand that if specified in the Module Manager screen, an alternative layout file for a module will be used for that module regardless of what template is used to display the page where the module is shown.
 It is therefore the administrator's responsibility to make sure that the layout file will work as desired in any templates where this module may be shown.